jaydeesimon/pod-jaydeesimon-jsoup/README.md

 # pod-jaydeesimon-jsoup

 A [babashka pod](https://github.com/borkdude/babashka/blob/master/doc/pods.md) for parsing and selecting HTML using CSS queries.
-Built on top of JSoup.
+Built on top of [jsoup.](https://jsoup.org)

 This project is meant to be an experiment for exposing useful functionality from common libraries I use.
-In this case, JSoup.
+In this case, jsoup.
-I often write one-off programs to scrape HTML and answer questions about them using JSoup's `select` functionality.
-With babashka pods, I can now do it from my babashka script.
+I often write one-off programs to scrape HTML and answer questions about them using jsoup's `select` functionality.
+With babashka pods, this can be called from a babashka script.

 ## Usage